luobohaohao/data-2/Final Post.md

 2. Where is the best place to live in Seattle

-Note:As the price in listings contained '$',I remove the symble and convert the data type to int.
 - I can see the big difference between neighbourhood.Fairmount Park is the highest and Roxhill is the cheapest place to rent in Seattle.
 ![image](https://user-images.githubusercontent.com/30916036/129546727-215b1f65-d48a-4604-a552-79ca79524111.png)